Robertfarb/whiteboarding-curriculum/projects/git-workflow.md

     * Run `git branch` to confirm which branch you are on.
 3. Work on the feature, committing often with strong commit messages.
     * [How to write good commit messages][good-commit-messages]
-        * Capitalize first letter
         * Do not end subject line with period
-        * Use imperative mood (ie. good: 'Create auth log in form'; bad: 'Created auth log in form'; bad: 'Will create auth log in form')
+        * Use imperative mood (start with a present tense and verb) (ie. good: 'Create auth log in form'; bad: 'Created auth log in form'; bad: 'Will create auth log in form')
 4. When you are ready to publish your features/changes, push to your remote repository from your local feature branch.
-    * The first time you push from a local feature-branch, you will need to set upstream origin: `git push --set-upstream origin feature-branch-name`
+    * The first time you push from a local feature-branch, you will need to set upstream origin: `git push -u origin feature-branch-name`
-    * If it's not the first time, then a simple `git push` will do
+    * If it's not the first time, then do `git push origin feature-branch-name`.
-5. Go to your remote repository, and create a pull request.
+5. Go to your repository on Github, and create a pull request.
     * **If there are merge conflicts**, go back to command line and [resolve them][resolving-merge-conflicts].
     * Once you finish resolving, commit and push.
 6. Assign someone to review your pull request.